AKRASH-Nadeem/DownTimeWP/README.md

 - **Maintenance Page**: A beautifully designed maintenance page to inform visitors of the downtime.
 - **Admin Access**: Only administrators will be able to access the website while maintenance mode is enabled.
 - **Simple Setup**: Easily configurable with just a few clicks from the settings page.
+- **Light Weight**: No impact on website performance—this plugin is lightweight and doesn't affect your site's speed.

 ## Installation